 I’d venture to say that pastitsio is one of the most popular Greek dishes.
 It’s right up there with spanakopita as my most requested recipe, or the dish others tell me they order in Greek restaurants.
 Pastitsio is basically the Greek’s version of lasagna.
-It’s a layered dish of pasta (traditionally, bucatini/good ol’ Misko No. 2), slightly spicy meat sauce, and a cheesy bechamel.
+It’s a layered dish of pasta (traditionally, bucatini/good ol’ Misko No. 2), warmly spicy meat sauce, and bechamel (I use cheese so technically a mornay).
 My yiayia usually added a few breadcrumbs on top (in addition to more cheese), so I do that, too.

 1 egg, lightly beaten

 1/4 cup grated myzithra or other salty, slightly sharp cheese like Pecorino Romano

 2 Tbsp. kefalotyri or myzithra cheese (optional)

 3 Tbsp. plain breadcrumbs (optional)

 Preheat the oven to 375.